LoukasPap/seipCourse_2020/seip2020_practical_assignments/unittesting/README.md

 # 3rd Assignment: Unit Testing

-This module aims to run multiple kinds of tests (JUnit) in multiple ways for 3 arithmetic operations:
+This module aims to run multiple kinds of tests (JUnit) in multiple ways for arithmetic and non-arithmetic operations:

+_Arithmetic tests_
-1. Division
+* Division
-2. Multiplication
+* Multiplication
-3. Factorial
+* Factorial
+* Prime numbers

+_File test_
+* Searching file

 After you have built the project following the [steps](https://github.com/LoukasPap/seipCourse_2020/blob/development/README.md) in the first README.md, continue below to run the tests.